zky04/zky04.github.io/index.md

 ---

 # 🔥 News
+- **[2025.10]** 🎉 Our paper [ProtoMol: Enhancing Molecular Property Prediction via Prototype-Guided Multimodal Learning](https://arxiv.org/pdf/2510.16824) has been accepted by Briefings in Bioinformatics!
 - **[2025.9]** 🎉 Our paper [Multi-microgrids Peer to Peer Electricity-carbon joint Trading Method Based on Multi-agent Ethical Enhancement Technology](https://ieeexplore.ieee.org/abstract/document/11196024/) has been accepted by IEEE Transactions on Industry Applications!
 - **[2025.8]** 🎉 Our paper [Heterogeneity-aware high-efficiency federated learning with hybrid synchronous-asynchronous splitting strategy](https://www.sciencedirect.com/science/article/pii/S0893608025009189) has been accepted by Neural Networks!
 - **[2025.6]** 🎉 Our paper [MvHo-IB: Multi-View High-Order Information Bottleneck for Brain Disorder Diagnosis](https://papers.miccai.org/miccai-2025/paper/0646_paper.pdf) has been accepted by MICCAI 2025!